HotCakeX/Harden-Windows-Security/Wiki posts/App Control for Business/How to Create and Deploy a Signed WDAC Policy.md

 That's essentially everything we have to do.
 So, if you are already familiar with the concepts, you can go straight to the bottom of this page and use the resources section to refer to Microsoft guides to create and deploy the Signed App Control policy.

 But if you aren't familiar, keep reading as I've thoroughly explained every step to set up Windows Server, generate signing certificate and sign the App Control policy.
-It takes about 20 minutes for me (as you can see in the video) and depending on the hardware, it can even take less time.
+It takes about 20 minutes for me and depending on the hardware, it can even take less time.

 <br>